inversion-api/inversion-engine/README.md

 # rckt_snooze

-API as a service platform
-The fastest way to deliver a REST API.
+Snooze is an "API as a Service" platform and the fastest way to deliver a REST API.

+With Snooze, you can connect your web application front end directly to your backend data source without any server side programming required.

-"Snooze" is a REST API automation platform.
-Snooze is not a code generator it is a runtime service that exposes a reflectively created secure best practice JSON REST API for CRUD operations against Relational Database Systems (RDBMS) such as MySQL, ElasticSearch, and Amazon's Dynamo DB.
+Snooze is not a code generator it is a runtime service that reflectively creates a secure best practice JSON REST API for CRUD operations against multiple back end data sources including Relational Database Systems (RDBMS) such as MySQL, ElasticSearch, and Amazon's Dynamo DB.

-With Snooze, you can connect your web application front end directly to your data source without any server side programming required.

-So why is it called Snooze, you might ask?
-Well we are a bunch of code nerds not marketers.
-This is a REST automation framework so, calling it "Snooze" seemed nerd punny to us.

 ## Contents